Head-on collisions of $\ell$-boson stars: Final remarks

 Overall, the above description, albeit not entirely conclusive, allows us to answer the question we have set out to investigate: how dynamically robust are $\ell$-boson stars?
 The answer seems to be two-fold. \textit{Exact}, equilibrium $\ell$-boson stars, with precise equipartition of the number of particles amongst the $2\ell+1$ fields are indeed fine tuned, and will not withstand generic perturbations.
 This is no surprise, and it was already anticipated by considering non-spherical perturbations of equilibrium $\ell$-boson stars~\cite{Jaramillo:2020rsv}.
 Yet, $\ell$-boson stars as a particular symmetry enhanced point of a larger family of multi-field bosonic stars, as reported in~\cite{Sanchis-Gual:2021edp}, can be considered to be dynamically robust and long lived.
 In fact, the violent collisions we have considered, could only produce an imbalance in the Noether charges, of the order of a few percent.
 Of course, the end states of our simulations remain oscillating and have not yet reached a stationary state.
 We cannot rule out that gravitational cooling and GW emission will work towards a spherical distribution, getting rid of the non-spherical modes.
 However, our simulations do not exhibit strong, generic evidence for this possibility.
+The very slow convergence towards a final state is not a consequence of using models with initial total mass larger than the maximum mass of the final expected state, an $\ell=1$ boson star, as can be concluded from the CHl1N and INl1N cases presented.

 Finally, let us comment that our collisions have generated waveforms which can be quite different from those of BHs.
-As emphasised in the introduction, it will be interesting to continue this effort, in order to generate large libraries of alternative waveform templates, to compare with observational data.
-This effort, of course, will require going towards orbiting binaries, and not just head-on collisions.
+As emphasized in the Introduction, it will be interesting to continue this effort, in order to generate large libraries of alternative waveform templates, to compare with observational data.
+This effort, of course, will require going towards orbiting binaries.

 \acknowledgments This work was supported in part by the CONACYT Network Projects No. 376127 ``Sombras, lentes y ondas gravitatorias generadas por objetos compactos astrof\'isicos'', No. 304001 ``Estudio de campos escalares con aplicaciones en cosmolog\'ia y astrof\'isica" and No. 140630 ``Explorando los confines de las teor\'ias relativistas de la gravitaci\'on y sus consecuencias'', as well as by DGAPA-UNAM through grants IN110218, IA103616, IN105920.
 We also thank the support by the Center for Research and Development in Mathematics and Applications (CIDMA) through the Portuguese Foundation for Science and Technology (FCT - Funda\c{c}\~ao para a Ci\^encia e a Tecnologia), references UIDB/04106/2020, UIDP/04106/2020 and the projects PTDC/FIS-OUT/28407/2017, CERN/FIS-PAR/0027/2019, PTDC/FIS-AST/3041/2020 and CERN/FIS-PAR/0024/2021.
 We further acknowledge support from the European Union's Horizon 2020 research and innovation (RISE) program H2020-MSCA-RISE-2017 Grant No. FunFiCO-777740.
 VJ acknowledges support from CONACYT graduate grants program.
 NSG was also supported by the Spanish Ministerio de Universidades, reference UP2021-044, within the European Union-Next Generation EU.